iltuoconsulenteit/DocCropper/README.md

 ## \uD83D\uDCD6 Usage Instructions

-Detailed instructions will be published soon on the project Wiki.
-Until then, explore the interface or visit the coming GitHub Wiki page:
+More extensive documentation is available in the project Wiki, stored in the `wiki/` folder of this repository.
+Start reading from [`wiki/Home.md`](wiki/Home.md) or browse the online version at:
 <https://github.com/iltuoconsulenteit/DocCropper/wiki>